Wynema, a Child of the Forest

 Wynema, a Child of the Forest was a historical novel by American (Muscogee) author, Sophia Alice Callahan, published in 1891.
 It is the first novel by a Native American woman in the U.S.

 Plot

 The novel follows Wynema, a young Muscogee girl, who, like Callahan, becomes educated in English and teaches at a mission school.
-She is shown marrying the brother of her friend, a white teacher.
+She later marries the brother of her friend, a white teacher.
 She has a child with him, but after Wounded Knee, also adopts a Lakota infant girl.

 Major themes

 She completed the novel and published it six months after the Massacre at Wounded Knee at the Pine Ridge Indian Reservation and the year following the Ghost Dance, major events in Native American history.
 Her novel offered "the first fictional re-creation of both the messianic religious movement that reached the Pine Ridge Reservation in the spring of 1890 and the infamous slaughter of Lakota men, women, and children that occurred on December 29 of that same year."

 Callahan shows how strongly learning to read and write in English is related to assimilation, but she also shows her lead characters reading critically, applying judgment, and "scrutinizing contexts and subtexts."

 While Callahan has her characters (often through the white characters) express some of the common ideas about allotment, the Ghost Dance and the massacre, "Old Masse Hadjo," an Indian, explicitly explains how the Ghost Dance religion is better for the Indians than Christianity.
 His comments "validate the Native religion and emphasizes the threat of white hostility, turning dominant rhetoric on its head and thereby extricating the Ghost Dance from the violence to follow."